phpwhizdeveloper002/todolist/README.md

 ## 📜 License

-This project is open-source and available under the [MIT license](LICENSE).
+This project is open-source and the source code is available on GitHub.